kamranayub/kamranayub.github.io/input/posts/2021-01-05-end-of-year-review.md

 - ⛔  Get [Looks Good to Us](https://looksgoodtous.com) to make a profit
   - LGTU has not made a _profit_ but it has earned _revenue_ which is still an impressive feat for a 1-year old blog!
 It earned exactly $16 but there is still earnings yet to be paid out that bring it into the $20-30 range.
 That's **almost** profitable 😂
 - ✅ Passive and 1099 income should cover 10% of our annual expenses
-  - It actually covered **14%** of our expenses, including the lump minivan payment.
+  - It actually covered **19%** of our expenses (after subtracting Cassie's income), including the lump minivan payment.
 With the van, we spent more in 2020 but without it, we spent less than 2019 💪
 - ✅ Maintain a 40% [annual savings rate](https://reachfi.app/)
   - We blew past 40% and reached a **51%** savings rate for 2020 😲 Even though we technically spent more in 2020, household income increased for the year by **34%** which resulted in higher savings. 📈 Want to track your own savings rate?
 Use my free [ReachFI PWA app](https://reachfi.app/)!
 - ✅ Have one sponsor [on GitHub](https://github.com/sponsors/kamranayub)